My approach to coaching

 We agree a time and place/forum then we meet up to have the conversation(s).
 The time is yours and you can use it how you wish.
 But I will provide reflective space, skilled questioning, feedback and supportive or robust challenge (as agreed).

-You can book one session or a series of sessions and if (as sometimes happened) you get the results you were looking for after only half the sessions booked we pause and re-group – you can use the extra sessions to work on something else or bank them for future accountability sessions to check you’re on track.
+Many clients can make great progress in blocks of 3, 6 or 10 sessions.
+If (as sometimes happened) you get the results you were looking for after only half the sessions booked we pause and re-group – you can use the extra sessions to work on something else or bank them for future accountability sessions to check you stay on track.

 Similarly if you want more sessions, they can be added at any time.
-I don’t put people on fixed, pre-written programmes or insist they work to my agenda.
+I don’t put people on fixed, pre-written programmes or require them to work to my agenda.

 I don’t think there is a fixed time – I tend to work with people who are going through a transition, perhaps returning to work after maternity leave, or stepping up to more serious work (or building their practice in silk).
 But I have also worked with senior juniors who are at, or nearly at, breaking point.
 Or those who can see that looming in their future.